 How disputes about policy are resolved (ccTLDs)

-Section 3.4 of RFC1591 provided for a dispute resolution mechanism however the body listed in the document does not currently exist.
-Most ccTLDs do not have any contracts which specify a dispute resolution mechanism with ICANN.
+Section 3.4 of RFC1591 provided for a dispute resolution mechanism; however, the body listed in the document does not currently exist.
+Most ccTLDs do not have any contracts that specify a dispute resolution mechanism with ICANN.

-For those ccTLDs that do not have a contract with ICANN which specifies dispute resolution mechanisms, the ICANN-provided escalation paths available to them are the ICANN Ombudsman or the ICANN Bylaws relating to the Independent Review of ICANN Board Actions (which would only apply to the relevant Board action i.e. delegations and redelegations in this case).
-Given these mechanisms are non-binding on the Board or ICANN they are perceived by many ccTLDs as being of limited value.
+For those ccTLDs that do not have a contract with ICANN that specifies dispute resolution mechanisms, the ICANN-provided escalation paths available to them are the ICANN Ombudsman or the ICANN Bylaws relating to the Independent Review of ICANN Board Actions (which would only apply to the relevant Board action (i.e., delegations and redelegations in this case)).
+Given these mechanisms are non-binding on the Board or ICANN, they are perceived by many ccTLDs as being of limited value.

 There are additional sources of accountability for the limited number of ccTLDs that have formal Sponsorship Agreements or Frameworks of Accountability with ICANN.
 These types of agreements have dispute resolution clauses to settle disagreements between the parties which are relevant to all actions and activities by the Operator for ccTLDs.
 These typically use the International Chamber of Commerce (ICC).